Kitchen Temperatures: The Complete Guide from Simmer to Boil

 - Simmering: 185–200°F (85–93°C)

-- Boiling: 212°F (100°C) at sea level
+- Boiling: 212°F (100°C)

 - Pan Frying: 350–375°F (175–190°C)